 Elevations in lipid parameters including total cholesterol, low-density lipoprotein (LDL), high-density lipoprotein (HDL) and triglycerides were observed in patients treated with tocilizumab (see section 4.8).
 In the majority of patients, there was no increase in atherogenic indices, and elevations in total cholesterol responded to treatment with lipid lowering agents.

-In RA and GCA patients, assessment of lipid parameters should be performed 4 to 8 weeks following initiation of therapy.
+In all patients, assessment of lipid parameters should be performed 4 to 8 weeks following initiation of therapy.
 Patients should be managed according to local clinical guidelines for management of hyperlipidaemia.

 Neurological disorders